Linda Zucca Bernardo

 If dessert isn't enough for you, you can try a Spritz with the famous cicchetti (italian tapas) or immerse yourself in the tradition of street food with a tour that will take you to the best places to savour Venetian culture.

-An itinerary outside the historical centre may be the one that takes you to Fondamenta delle Zattere, whose name derives from the tree trunks, which were used by the craftsmen of Venice, and which arrived here in the lagoon transported along the rivers by rafts.
-Starting from the Maritime Station of San Basilio you will arrive at Punta della Dogana, enjoying a magnificent view on Giudecca Island.
+An alternative outside the historical centre is a walk along the Fondamenta delle Zattere, whose name derives from the tree trunks, which were used by the craftsmen of Venice, and which arrived here in the lagoon transported along the rivers by rafts.
+Starting from the San Basilio Maritime Station you will arrive at Punta della Dogana, enjoying a magnificent view of the Giudecca Island.

 Glimpse of Burano, the island of colours